vinloo/CyKit/README.md

 > Only tested on Ubuntu 20.04 LTS with the Emotiv Insight

-This is a stripped down fork of [CymatiCorp/CyKit](https://github.com/CymatiCorp/CyKit) ported to Linux.
+This is a stripped down fork of [CymatiCorp/CyKit](https://github.com/CymatiCorp/CyKit) ported to Linux with the web interface removed due to compatibility issues.

 ## Running